April 27

 Consumer grade: Mostly plastic housing and more complex control panel (no dial).

-The difference between a consumer grade and a commercial grade portable induction cooktop is primarily build quality.
-This means both externally and internally.
+The difference between a consumer grade and a commercial grade portable induction cooktop is largely build quality, both externally and internally.

-Externally, the housing is going to be made of stainless steel.
-The best ones will be stainless throughout, although some models may have some resin parts on the bottom, where they can't overheat and melt.
+Externally, the professional grade housing is mostly stainless steel and/or aluminum.
+The best ones are stainless steel throughout, although some models have some resin parts on the bottom, where they can't overheat and melt.

-Most consumer grade portables have plastic housings.
-This means they're more prone to damage from heat, and also that they can't bear as much weight.
+Consumer grade portables have mostly plastic housings.
+This means they're more prone to damage from heat, and that they can't hold as much weight.

-If you cook large stock pots full of liquids, you're going to want a stainless housing.
+If you cook stock pots full of liquids, you're going to want a stainless housing.

-Internally, parts are going to have heavy-duty construction, too.
-The fans, for example, will have ball bearings, which makes them not only last longer, but also makes them quieter.
-Noisy, rattling fans are a prime characteristic of inexpensive induction burners.
-(They drive some people crazy.)
+Internally, commercial induction cooktops have heavier-duty construction.
+Most fans, for example, have ball bearings, which makes them not only last longer, but also run quieter.
+Noisy, rattling fans are a characteristic of consumer grade induction burners.

 Other internal structures are also going to be of heavier-gauge materials, as well.

-Overall, because of the steel parts and heavier build quality, commercial grade PICs are going to be quite a bit heavier than consumer grade PICs: compare a consumer grade Duxtop 9600LS--a perfectly fine consumer grade PIC--at 7.5 lbs., versus the commercial grade Mirage Pro at about 14 lbs (and is one of the lighter commercial grade models we review here).
+Overall, because of the steel parts and heavier build quality, commercial grade induction cooktops are heavier than consumer grade ones.
+Compare the consumer grade Duxtop 9600LS--a perfectly fine consumer grade cooker--at 7.5 lbs., versus the commercial grade Mirage Pro at 14 lbs.

-Even though they're approximately the same size, the commercial PIC weighs almost twice as much!
+Even though they're approximately the same size, the commercial induction cooker weighs almost twice as much.

-Although commercial-grade appliances cost more initially--often a lot more--in the long run, they actually cost less because you don't have to replace them every few years with a new model.
+Commercial-grade appliances cost more--often a lot more--but in the long run, they can actually cost less because you don't have to replace them every few years with a new model.

 Temperature Control and Temperature Range

-While all induction burners get very hot very fast, cheaper ones have a tendency to not work very well at all temperature settings.
+All induction burners get very hot very fast, but cheaper ones have a tendency to not work well at all temperature settings.
 Anything less than "as high as it can go" can have disappointing performance.
-They won't hold a simmer temperature, and you'll have issues with scorching/not cooking at all as the burner cycles power to try to maintain a lower heat or power setting
+They won't hold a simmer temperature, and you'll have issues with scorching/not cooking at all as the burner cycles power to try to maintain a lower heat or power setting.

-This is because of how induction burners are controlled: they pulse on and off as needed to maintain the temperature or power setting.
-Cheaper electronics (found in low-end induction burners and even in some less expensive commercial or quasi-commercial brands) pulse heat either all the way on (1,800W) or all the way off (0W) with little to nothing in between.
-Thus, a low temperature setting on a cheaper unit is going to be achieved by pulsing less often, not by changing the amount or wattage of the pulsing.
-This is why you see so many complaints of terrible simmering--from full boil to nothing and back again--or scorched food cooked at a low setting: the pulsing is crude and poorly controlled.
+This is because of how induction burners control temperature: they pulse power on and off to maintain the temperature or power setting.
+Cheaper electronics, found in low-end induction burners and even in some less expensive commercial or quasi-commercial brands, pulse heat either all the way on (1,800W) or all the way off (0W) with little or nothing in between.
+Thus, a low temperature setting on a cheaper unit is going to be achieved by pulsing less often, not by changing the amount or wattage.
+This is why you see so many complaints about terrible simmering--from full boil to nothing and back again rather than a controlled low simmer--or scorched food cooked at a low setting.

-Higher end burners combat this issue a couple of ways.
-First, they have more sensitive temperature sensors which react faster to changes and zero in on the set point faster.
-Second, they have more sophisticated pulsing techniques that use a wide range of wattage, as needed, to keep a temperature within 5 or 10 degrees of the set point.
+Higher end induction burners fix this issue a couple of ways.
+They have more sensitive temperature sensors that react faster to changes and reach the set point faster.
+They also have more sophisticated pulsing techniques that use a wider range of wattage to keep a temperature within 5-10 degrees of the set point.

 Another benefit of more sophisticated temp controls is a broader temperature range.
 Many less expensive cookers have a low-end temp of 140F, but commercial grade burners can go as low as 100F, 90F, or even 80F.
-This isn't true for all commercial PICs, but the ones reviewed here all have impressive low temperature control (with the exception of the Avantco, which is included as a budget option with a commercial grade build quality and pretty good heating performance).
+This isn't true for all commercial burners, but the ones reviewed here all have impressive low temperature control (with the exception of the Avantco, which is included as a budget option with a commercial grade build quality and decent-but-not-great heating performance).

 Dials Vs. Pushbutton Controls